History of artificial intelligence: Revival of neural networks: "connectionism"

-In 1982, physicist John Hopfield was able to prove that a form of neural network (now called a "Hopfield net") could learn and process information in a completely new way.
-Around the same time, Geoffrey Hinton and David Rumelhart popularized a method for training neural networks called "backpropagation", also known as the reverse mode of automatic differentiation published by Seppo Linnainmaa (1970) and applied to neural networks by Paul Werbos.
-These two discoveries helped to revive the field of connectionism.
+In 1982, physicist John Hopfield was able to prove that a form of neural network (now called a "Hopfield net") could learn and process information, and provably converges after enough time under any fixed condition.
+It was a breakthrough, as it was previously thought that nonlinear networks would, in general, evolve chaotically.
+Geoffrey Hinton proved a similar result about a device called a "Boltzmann machine".
+(Hopfield and Hinton would eventually receive the 2024 Nobel prize for this work.)
+In 1986, Hinton and David Rumelhart popularized a method for training neural networks called "backpropagation".
+These three developments helped to revive the exploration of artificial neural networks.